 Professors who don't use writing prompts believe that an important part of scholarship is learning to raise questions that will yield a good academic argument.
 Instead of creating a writing prompt, these professors craft an assignment process that supports students as they work through the various challenges of scholarly inquiry.
 In a sense, these professors are asking students to craft their own prompts, and to write the paper that will answer the questions that they outline there.
 The obvious pedagogical advantage of the open assignment is that it allows students to learn to develop topics on their own.
 In the open assignment, students are not only permitted to pursue intellectual questions that are of interest to them, they also gain some experience in framing a topic that is neither too narrow nor too broad.

 If you elect not to use prompts, you should intend to devote class and conference time to assisting students in this process.
 For instance, you might ask students to come up with three good academic questions about the course's reading materials.
-Students can post these questions on the Blackboard discussion board.
+Students can post these questions on the Canvas discussion board.
 You can then workshop these questions, using class time to talk about which questions will (or won't) yield a good academic argument, and why.
 You should also comment thoroughly on the questions submitted, raising further questions for the student to consider.
-You might also invite students to comment on one another's questions on the Blackboard site.
+You might also invite students to comment on one another's questions on the Canvas site.
 Students can then revise their questions and resubmit them for another round of feedback before they write.